 Photography, as an art form, is mostly based on illumination and use of space.
 There are some courses which focus on different aspects of the photography process, whether it is how to appropriately use the camera, how to frame the picture correctly, or otherwise.

 If you have some experience and want to improve in a specific skill, you can take one of these programs.
 But if you are more like me and even some rooted and motionless trees get in the way of the photograph, it is best to take one that covers all aspects.

 Some introductory classes give you the basics of photography, like the use of the camera and the ISO, while helping you frame and look for the best angle and light for your photographs to pop out.

 Once you know if you’d like to learn online, or in a face to face course and you’ve had an idea of where to start, you should consider where you want to learn it.

-There is sometimes the same course given by different institutes, so you have to decide what is most important for you.
-If you want a renowned school, whose diploma can give some professional element into your resume, or to a less-known, cheaper option, that can give you more free time to practice and improve.
+There is sometimes the same course given by different institutes, so you have to decide what is most important to you: if you want a renowned school, whose diploma can give some professional element to your resume, or a lesser-known, cheaper option, that can give you more free time to practice and improve.

-This is a pros and cons kind of choice, and you should consider how serious you are with photography path before choosing where.
-Because some people see it is a professional career, there are many choices to decide from, some cheaper or informal options, and some expensive and professional ones.
+This is a pros and cons kind of choice, and you should consider how serious you are about the photography path before choosing your location.
+Because some people see it as a professional career, there are many options to choose from, some cheaper or informal ones, and some expensive and professional ones.